Updated: Apr 14

 People throw around the "Attitude of Gratitude" saying all the time, but what does it really mean and how does it really help your life, relationships and health?

 Gratitude - the ability to be thankful and ready to show appreciation (to see the silver lining) and return kindness.
 It's been called a virtue and even a learned skill.
 I would agree that choosing to see this world and others with gratitude is just that, a choice.
 The opposite of gratitude is entitlement, and the feeling that life or others are responsible for your happiness.
-I believe that being grateful puts you in the driver's seat of your life, and the ability to put action towards your future hope and goals.
-The opposite of this, is feeling like a victim of everything around you, not in control of your future but at the effects of what ever comes your way.
-No one wants this felling.
+I believe that being grateful puts you in the driver's seat of your life, and the ability to put action towards your future hopes and goals.
+The opposite of this, is feeling like a victim of everything around you, not in control of your future but at the effects of whatever comes your way.

 People who find it difficult to be grateful are rarely able to be happy or satisfied with life or others.
 If you struggle with finding things to be grateful for, I would recommend taking my "Empowered Self-Awareness" course to help with changing how you see yourself, the world and others.